conan-io/docs/reference/commands/download.rst

                             os=Windows AND (arch=x86 OR compiler=gcc)
       -r REMOTE, --remote REMOTE
                             Download from this specific remote
+      -m METADATA, --metadata METADATA
-      -l LIST, --list LIST  Package list file
+                            Download the metadata matching the pattern, even if the package is already in the cache and not downloaded -l LIST, --list LIST  Package list file